 To provide the Taskforce and key staff within agencies with information to allow them to engage in constructive discussions about the National REDD+ Programme’s activities and to act as ‘ambassadors’ for the programme within their own agencies.

+Pre-training Actions

+Experience has demonstrated that many agencies, not immediately seeing their role in REDD+, do not engage in such awareness raising/training.
+Therefore, a programme of one-on-one meetings with middle and senior management in all relevant ministries/agencies [Note: Need to draw up a list – in Bangladesh last week we identified 12 ministries] will be organized.
+This will take at least 4-6 weeks to implement.

 Contents

 Three day training and planning process provided by existing country specialists and a small number of external experts: